switchdoclabs/SDL_Pi_GroveWeatherPi/README.md

 Add SQL instructions
 ----------

-Use phpmyadmin or sql command lines to add the included SQL file to your MySQL databases.
+Use phpmyadmin or sql command lines to add the included SQL file to your MySQL databases.<BR>
+Note:  If the database has been updated, run the example below to update your database.
+The current contents will not be lost.

 example:   mysql -u root -p GroveWeatherPi< GroveWeatherPi.sql